 You should keep a log documenting when you experience your symptoms, such as nightmares about the car accident, and how long they last.
 If these symptoms are severe enough to keep you from going to work or performing other social activities, that's also important to document.
 Your employer will also likely maintain a record of your absences or days when you were late or had to leave early due to your symptoms.

 Emotional trauma after a car accident is more common than you might think.
 Whether you can recover damages for your emotional trauma will depend on the facts of your case, which is why it's critical to speak with an attorney experienced in motor vehicle accidents.
-Contact one today for an initial review of your case at no charge to you.

 Contact a qualified auto accident attorney to make sure your rights are protected.